MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/share-app.md

     Co-owners who receive an invitation get another link that opens the app for editing in Power Apps Studio.

-You can change permissions for a user or a security group by selecting their name and then performing either of these steps:
+You can change permissions for a user or a security group by selecting their name and then following either of these steps:

 - To allow co-owners to run the app but no longer edit or share it, clear the **Co-owner** check box.
 - To stop sharing the app with that user or group, select the Remove (x) icon.